dwongdev/MediaWolf/README.md

 > **1. Start a discussion** – Before diving in, use the repo's Discussions tab to share what you’re planning.
 This helps avoid overlap and keeps everyone on the same page.
 >
 > **2. Create a Fork** – Fork the repository to create your own copy.
 Next, create a new branch within your fork for your changes.
-Push your branch so your progress is visible, and when you're ready, submit a Pull Request (PR).
+Push your branch so your progress is visible and when you're ready, submit a Pull Request (PR).
 >
 > **3. Recognition** – Contributors who handle a significant part of the work will be added as maintainers of the project and the organisation to help guide the project forward.